kobiyoyo/MetricsServer/README.md

 - Ruby on Rails - the web framework used to build the api .
 - Rspec - testing framework
 - PostgreSQL -  the main reason PostgreSQL is used , in a case where there is a migration failure while modifying your database records , the entire modification gets rolled back to where you started instead of crashing like  MySQL.
-- Annotate - Adds a comment summarizing the current schema for each models
+- Annotate - Adds a comment summarizing the current schema for each models.
 - Rubocop - a framework to make sure developers are in line with best practices.
-- ByeBug - a gem for debugging in rails
+- ByeBug - a gem for debugging in rails.
-- Power Types - this framework encourages developers to use classes beyond models and controllers to hold the app's logic, for example services and commands
+- Power Types - this framework encourages developers to use classes beyond models and controllers to hold the app's logic, for example services and commands.

 ## Requirements